-A parathyroid scan is a test where a small amount of radioactive tracer (a radioactive solution often known as radiotracer or radioactive isotope) is injected into the bloodstream.
-The radiotracer travels through the area being examined and gives off radiation in the form of gamma rays.
+A small amount of radioactive tracer (a radioactive solution often known as radiotracer or radioactive isotope) is injected into the bloodstream and travels through the area being examined and gives off radiation in the form of gamma rays.
+This is detected by a special gamma camera to create images of your abdomen.